 For decades, the majority of us have believed that in order to be an athlete in peak, physical condition, you need meat and dairy.
 Under the “Got Milk?” campaign, the dairy industry used milk-mustachioed athletes in order to sell us the idea that milk is the way to strong, healthy bones.
 And if you’ve ever told friends or family that you’re thinking about cutting back on eating meat, chances are that their first question is “but where will you get your protein from?”

 Today, we know that it’s no secret that the dairy industry has lied to us about the benefits of dairy in order to keep the industry alive.
 We also know that protein doesn’t only come from animal-based sources.
 In fact, studies have shown that plant-based protein is just as good at helping build muscle as animal-based protein and it keeps you fuller, longer.
 These days, ensuring that you’re getting enough plant-based protein, even if you’re an athlete, doesn’t have to be a struggle.
-For example, you can find hundreds of high-protein vegan recipes, such as this Red Lentil Tikka Masala, these Seitan Sausages, and these Spelt Berry and Lentil Sloppy Joes on the Food Monster app (available for both Android and iPhone).
+For example, you can find hundreds of high-protein vegan recipes, such as this Red Lentil Tikka Masala, these Seitan Sausages, Spelt Berry and Lentil Sloppy Joes and awesome plant-based recipe apps like Food Monster App are available to help you cook nutritious food at home!

-Thanks to plant-powered athletes like David Carter (also known as the 300 Pound Vegan), ultramarathoner Scott Jurek, and Pat Reeves we know that fueling your muscles on a plant-based diet doesn’t have to be hard!
+Thanks to plant-powered athletes like David Carter (also known as the 300 Pound Vegan), ultramarathoner Scott Jurek, and Pat Reeves and for documentaries like Game Changers, we know that fueling your muscles on a plant-based diet doesn’t have to be hard.

-Still don’t believe us?
-Here are four plant-powered athletes who are killin’ it:
+Here are some plant-powered athletes who are killin’ it!

 1. Kendrick Farris